jefferywmoore/CISSP-Study-Resources/README.md

   - OSG and All-in-One Exam Guide practice tests: once you've traversed the OSG material, these tests are a good baseline.
   - [CISSP Exam Prep](https://cissprep.net/) users have commented on the "tricky questions" in this test bank; that might be a distraction or conversely force you to pay closer attention, depending on your POV; note that you'll need a subscription ($24.99 for 6 months).
   - [CertPreps](https://certpreps.com/cissp/) user comments range from "very realistic" to "will make you worry unnecessarily."
 Many questions focus on identifying the "most" significant/effective strategy/benefit, or "highest" priority.
-  - [CCCure](https://cccure.education/certification/certificate-detail/isc2-cissp-latest-cbk-2024) freepracticetests.org redirects to CCCure, which requires a subscription (from single-user 1 month @ $59.99 to 12 months @ $149.99).
-I took a practice test and found it underwhelming, but YMMV.
   - [QuantumExams](https://exams.quantumexams.com/) helps to identify where you need work on understanding concepts holistically.
 The questions are challenging, but scenarios and descriptions are more like the exam than other tests.
 - General & Communities:
   - [Understand Bloom's Taxonomy](https://asc.dso.iastate.edu/files/documents/Exam%20prep-%20how%20to%20study%20with%20Bloom%26%23039%3Bs%20taxonomy.pdf): a framework used by educators and exam creators to guide learning or exam objectives.
 Cross-reference words used in the exam objectives with the framework to understand the specific meaning, and to guide the level of study required to master.
   - [CISSP Study Group](https://www.skool.com/cissp): this is a great place to share resources, get advice, and connect with peers studying cybersecurity.
   - Head over to the [Certstation](https://discord.gg/certstation#cissp) for support and communion with fellow travelers.

-Note: You are advised to do your own analysis to determine what will be helpful to you in your study.
-The author disclaims all warranties, express or implied, regarding the accuracy, adequacy, or completeness of the contents of this material and explicitly disclaims any implied warranties of merchantability or fitness for a particular purpose.
-The publisher/author shall not be held liable for any damages, whether direct, indirect, incidental, special, consequential, or punitive.

 ## Study Guides By Domain